 Faculty initially appointed to the regular professorial rank (assistant professor, associate professor, or professor) are usually reviewed during the last year of the reappointment period.
+It is the Boulder campus’ practice to increase a professor’s salary by $6,695 after the award of tenure and by $10,815 after promotion to full professor, contingent upon available funds.

 Additional reappointment and promotion policy information can be found at: